Kishore0312/Red-Ant-task/README.md

 1. annotated_board.py - This file defines the functions and conditions of suduko
 2. Question_3.ipynb - This file defines with DFS search algorithm for puzzles where a solution can't be solved solely via deduction.
 It shows the output of the given input file. i.e., this code runs the text files and provides the solution.
-3. Input1.sudoku, empty.sudoku - These are the input files. i.e., Input1.sudoku is a intermediate level existing puzzle and empty.sudoku is an empty 9*9 where the code itself produces own optimized solutions.
-The code produces random output solution for empty.sudoku file.
+3. Input1.sudoku, empty.sudoku - These are the input files. i.e., Input1.sudoku is a intermediate level existing puzzle and empty.sudoku is an empty 9*9 where the code itself produces this is empty.
 In the input file, the unfilled spaces are defined in '.(dot)' format.

 ## Functions
 ### Important functions: